On the Credibility of Deniable Communication in Court: Credibility: Bridging Cryptographic Deniability and Real-World Attribution

 \subsection{The three elements of credibility}

 Crystallizing the above discussion, communications technologies can be seen as ``implementing'' credibility on two axes.

 The first is message \textbf{retention} (related to Gap \#1).
-The less time a message is retained by default, the more often it will be credible it will be for message participants to say that they no longer have the original.
+The less time a message is retained by default, the more often it will be credible for message participants to say that they no longer have the original.
 As discussed in Section~\ref{sec:credibility:3gaps}, retention is outside the scope of cryptographic deniability.

 The second is \textbf{ease of forgery} (related to Gap \#2).
 If it is easy to create a false message that will be believable as a possible original message, then the mechanism implementing deniability also benefits credibility.
 Cryptographic deniability focuses entirely on this axis.
 As noted in Section~\ref{sec:credibility:3gaps}, technical features such as cryptographic deniability are necessary but not sufficient to determine ease of forgery in practice, as other contextual factors also matter.